Stakhan/PotreePublisher/README.md

 ## Prerequisites
-It is assumed that you have a potree server installed somewhere.
+It is assumed that you have a **Potree server** installed on your machine.
 <details>
 <summary>Expand for instructions if you don't :wink:</summary>